margaretmf/margaretmf.github.io/creativewriting.md

 When praying with the love for "out of many, one" I think of praying with this idea at another time in another place.
 When hearing someone talk of fire, I think of the Red Cross Fire project in DC and all the good people there.
 When reading about a man who was a scientist in DC, I think of all the wonderful STEM mentorship program participants.
+When feeling love in a hospital here, I think of the love for people in a hospital across the sea.

 It's all one.